 Planning on embarking on a multi-day hiking trip in Europe?
 Still not sure whether to visit Scotland, England, Wales, Spain or Ireland?
-Well in order to help with your decision, here’s our list of the top highlights you’ll encounter on almost any hiking trail in Ireland.
+Well in order to help with your decision, here’s our list of the top highlights you’ll encounter on almost any hiking route in Ireland.

 Traditional Turf Cutting and Drying